gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 And there we go!
 A working (albeit quite simple still) blog!

+Try adding some more markdown files.
+Explore adding other data from the `MarkdownRemark` nodes to the frontpage or blog posts pages.

-This is the foundation of Gatsby.
+What we've learned in this part of the tutorial is the very foundation of Gatsby.
 You *source* and *transform* data using plugins and Gatsby's data layer.
 Using the automatically constructed GraphQL schema, you *map* data to pages.
 Then in page template components, you *query* for data.

 Everything in Gatsby builds from this.

-## One more thing…

-TODO fix hot reloading pages and tell them to add another post.

-FIX deleting files